ariakerstein/hugo-2021/content/posts/To-see-without-judgment.md

 Tags: [mindset]
 ---

-# To see without judgment

 I engage with the present moment - in this case, staring at my daughters face.
+And there's no background noise - remarkable.
+I'm calm, just...being.
+It's peace.
+Not by addition, rather by subtraction!
+The removal of cruff leaves the desired state.
+This is the definition of liberation.
+It's freedom from the tyranny of the self, the judgments, the swirling vortex of background noise.
-And there's no background noise, just peace.
-I'm free to be here, now.
-This state is easily described, hard to attain, nearly impossible to live without constant reminding.
-I wrote this post as a trigger, a reminder to myself, that this is possible.
-To be here now.
+I write this post as a trigger, a reminder, a love-note to self.
+Self: it *is* possible to be here now.
+Remember that.
-It’s like needing to remind myself to breathe.
-Life can be asphyxiating and we need to take VERY deep breaths.
-For me this is the recharge.
-Be present.
-If I had one wish for my future self I think this would be it.
+If I had one wish for my future self - Ari in 2021 (and all of you!) - I think this would be it.
 Be.
 Here.
 Now.
 It’s the greatest place on earth.
+Get it for free.